Vision 2025 loading now

 About the Green Events Code of Practice

-The Code of Practice represents a science-based approach, aligned with existing frameworks and initiatives – global, national, and sector specific – see FAQs for the full list.
+The first draft version, released October 2022, was the result of extensive consultation across the outdoor live events sector.
+It has been developed in alignment with existing frameworks and initiatives – global, national, and sector specific – see FAQ’s below for the full list.

 Download the Green Events Code (PDF)